Victor-Security/DomainSurvivor/README.md

 ## Features

 - **Fast and Efficient**: Uses multithreading for concurrent scanning.
-- **Customizable**: Adjust the number of workers and timeout via command-line options.
+- **Customizable**: Adjust the number of workers, timeout, and response evaluation criteria via command-line options.
+- **Baseline Comparison**: Optionally compare responses to a baseline to filter false positives.
+- **Flexible**: Supports detection of live domains or domains matching specific HTTP status codes.
-- **Simple Output**: Logs live domains to a specified output file.
+- **Detailed Output**: Logs domains that meet the specified criteria to an output file.
-- **Flexible**: Detects live domains regardless of the HTTP response code.

 ---